 If you or a loved one are facing property crime charges in Indiana County, please seek legal assistance as soon as possible.
 A common mistake that people make when facing these charges is thinking that they will not get into much trouble for simply damaging property.
 That is not the case.

-At the SMA Law Group, we understand that Pennsylvania takes these crimes very seriously.
-That is why we will get to work on building a defense strategy on your behalf when you need an Indiana County property crimes attorney.
+At SMT Legal, we understand that Pennsylvania takes these crimes very seriously.
+That is why we will get to work on building a defense strategy on your behalf when you need a property crimes lawyer.

 What Happens With These Charges?